mmngreco/sphinx-automated/README.md

-Collection of Python scripts to quickly put up the `Sphinx` documentation skeleton.
+Useful collection of Python scripts to quickly put up the `Sphinx` documentation skeleton.
 Three basic inputs are required:
 1. Project path
 1. Visible name of the project